 2. Going to an intercambioIf it’s the speaking element of your new language that has got your tongue in a twist, then an intercambio will help.
 These weekly meet-ups normally happen in a bar or café where an international community gather to exchange languages.
 Meet-ups at places like Brick Hotel in Palma that attract a diverse group of people will offer you plenty of opportunity to practice speaking and make new friends.
 Their meet-ups happen every Monday at 19:45 and are normally graced with a few glasses of wine – helpful for some in loosening up and letting go.
 Otherwise if you’re a learner that would prefer a more private setting, then a one-to-one intercambio would suit.
 Websites like openlanguageexchange.com make it really easy to find people in the area who are keen to learn your language and help you with theirs.

 3. Remembering vocabYou’re at a bar with some friends.
 Understanding the conversation isn’t the problem, words are darting back and forth, and you’re following well.
 However, the problem lies in not the understanding part, but the remembering.
 The words to your responses are there floating inside your brain, but why is it – at this opportune moment – you can’t remember what to say?
 This happens all too often and can be rectified with a few added adjustments to your bathroom mirror.
 Sticking Post-it notes with key words and verb endings in frequently visited places can really help to get those words to, well, stick.
-It is a win-win situation.
-Dry your hair and revise a word.
-Brush your teeth, revise another.
-In one month, you’ll really start to notice the difference.

 5. Nailing the accentAs highlighted before, feelings of nerves and apprehension usually derive from a fear of sounding stupid.
-Getting the accent right is an aspect to language learning that a lot of students obsess over, but the reality is, traces of your mother tongue will always trickle through.
+Getting the accent right is an aspect to language learning that a lot of students worry about, but the reality is, traces of your mother tongue will always trickle through.
 And that is not a bad thing.
 Your accent tells the story of another culture, of relatives far away and of a life that deserves to be shared.
 Anyhow, in many cases a foreign accent is considered attractive and sexy.
 How many times has a French accent wooed you?
 Or Italian, Irish or Spanish?
 No matter where you’re from, be proud of your accent, nailing it to sound exactly like a native would make us all the same.
 And who would want that?